preschmf/preschmf-pr-alerts/README.md

 ### Create.env file
 Create a .env file in the root with five variables:
 * POLL_INTERVAL = Time in ms that the project will poss the GitHub Enterprise API for changes
-* PORT = Port you want the project to run on eg: 9009
+* PORT = Port you want the project to run on, eg: 9009
 * GITHUB_AUTH_TOKEN = GitHub auth [token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens)
 * MICROSOFT_GRAPH_TOKEN = This can be easily obtained by navigating to the [Graph Explorer](developer.microsoft.com/en-us/graph/graph-explorer), signing in, and clicking "access token" in the request
-* GITHUB_ENTERPRSIE_BASE_URL = The base URL for your companies Enterprise GitHub eg: https://github.mycompany.com/api/v3
+* GITHUB_ENTERPRSIE_BASE_URL = The base URL for your company's Enterprise GitHub, eg: https://github.mycompany.com/api/v3